Free Beer Tomorrow

 Smiling person with glasses in a green sweater outdoors.

-Mallory Golski, Videographer, Associate Editor, DIT
+Mallory Golski, Videographer, DIT

 Mallory Golski is a storyteller and organizer by day and swim coach by night.
 She graduated from Ohio University in 2019 with a Bachelor of Science in Journalism and a specialization in Women’s, Gender and Sexuality Studies.
 Currently, she advocates for and alongside queer and trans youth through her role as the civic engagement and advoc